The co-op bookstore for avid readers

 Bruce, F. F.: -

-F. F. Bruce (1910-1990) was known worldwide as the "dean of evangelical scholarship"--a reputation earned by a lifetime of scholarship, teaching, and writing.
-Trained in classics at the University of Aberdeen and Cambridge University, he taught at the Universities of Edinburgh, Leeds, and Sheffield before serving for nearly twenty years as the Rylands Professor of Biblical Criticism and Exegesis at the University of Manchester in England.
-During his distinguished career, he wrote many outstanding commentaries and books, including Paul, Apostle of the Heart Set Free; Israel and the Nations; New Testament History; The Books and the Parchments: How We Got Our English Bible; Jesus and Christian Origins Outside the New Testament; and The New Testament Documents: Are They Reliable?
-He also served as general editor of The New International Commentary on the New Testament.
+F. F. Bruce (1910-1990) was known worldwide for decades as the "dean of evangelical scholarship"--a reputation earned by a lifetime of scholarship, teaching and writing.
+Trained in classics at the Universities of Aberdeen and Cambridge, his career culminated at the University of Manchester where he served as the Rylands Professor of Biblical Criticism and Exegesis.
+Among his outstanding publications are New Testament History; Paul, Apostle of the Heart Set Free; The Books and the Parchments; Jesus and Christian Origins Outside the New Testament; and The New Testament Documents: Are They Reliable?

 Praise for this book